roner-rodrigues/AI-ML/README.md

-# A.I.
-Projects
+# GoogleColab Projects
-My A.I.
-Portfolio build in GoogleColab
+A variety of projects built in GoogleColab